pangeo-data/xESMF/doc/installation.rst

 -----------------

 * ESMpy 8.4 is only compatible with xESMF >= 0.7.
+* ESMpy must be installed through Conda or compiled manually; it is not available through PyPI.
+When installing xESMF with pip, the ESMpy package must be manually installed first.
 * When installing ESMpy 8.4 through conda, the environment must be _activated_ before the package is used, which often means deactivating and re-activating it.
 See this `xESMF issue <https://github.com/pangeo-data/xESMF/issues/224>`_ and the related `ESMpy issue <https://github.com/conda-forge/esmf-feedstock/issues/91>`_.

 Testing your installation